jguoximalia/Ximalia.API/README.md

 ## CI/CD Pipeline

-More on Azure DevOps
+pom.xml describes build and deploy.
+Azure DevOps offers pipeline

 ## Testing

-More on Azure DevOps
+Built in testing.
+More test cases to be written in test class.